How to create momentum in network marketing is one of the key pillars of success you’ll have to master.

 #2) Danny Ocean Recruited a Solid and Specialized Crew

-If you’re going to create massive momentum, you’ll need to think like Danny Ocean did.
+If you’re going to create massive network marketing momentum, you’ll need to think like Danny Ocean did.

 - A promoter and motivator